 - unusual dryness of your skin

-- skin that feels warm to the touch
+- your skin feels warm to the touch

-- skin that turns a lighter color at the site of application
+- your skin turns a lighter color at the spot where tretinoin was used

 Tretinoin isn’t recommended for people who are pregnant or breastfeeding.

 When you’re using tretinoin, be extra careful about your exposure to the sun.
-Like all retinoids, tretinoin can thin your skin, making it more prone to sun damage and sunburn.
+Due to skin cell turnover and decreased sebum, the skin can be sun sensitive for the first few weeks or longer, making it more prone to sun damage and sunburn.

-Make sure you wear a sunscreen whenever you’re going outside, and consider additional preventative measures like wearing a hat with a brim.
+Make sure you wear sunscreen whenever you’re going outside, and consider additional preventive measures, such as wearing a hat with a brim.

-If you feel like you’re having an allergic reaction or experiencing serious side effects from tretinoin, discontinue use and seek medical attention immediately.
+If you feel like you’re having an allergic reaction or experiencing serious side effects from tretinoin, stop using it and get medical attention immediately.

-Other topical acne medications can interact with tretinoin and irritate your skin or aggravate side effects like burning on your skin.
+Other topical acne medications can interact with tretinoin and irritate your skin or aggravate side effects, such as a burning sensation on your skin.

-Unless they’re part of a plan you’ve discussed with your doctor, avoid using other topical skin treatments (such as benzoyl peroxide or salicylic acid, as well as products containing sulfur) while using tretinoin.
+Unless they’re part of a plan you’ve discussed with a doctor, avoid using other topical skin treatments (such as benzoyl peroxide or salicylic acid, as well as products containing sulfur) while using tretinoin.

 Also, avoid products that dry your skin, such as astringents and cleansers that contain alcohol.